Radovan Karadžić: Early life and education

 Radovan Karadžić was born to a Serb family on 19 June 1945 in the village of Petnjica in the People's Republic of Montenegro, Democratic Federal Yugoslavia, near Šavnik.
 Karadžić's father, Vuko (1912–1987), was a cobbler from Petnjica.
 His mother, Jovanka (née Jakić; 1922–2005), was a peasant girl from Pljevlja.
 She married Karadžić's father in 1943, aged twenty.
 Karadžić claims to be related to the Serbian linguistic reformer Vuk Stefanović Karadžić (1787–1864), although as of 2014 this claim had not been confirmed.

-His father had been a Chetnik – i.e. a member of the army of the Kingdom of Yugoslavia's government-in-exile during World War II – and was imprisoned by the post-war communist regime for much of his son's childhood.
+His father had been a Chetnik – i.e. a member of the rightwinged army of the Kingdom of Yugoslavia's government-in-exile during World War II – and was imprisoned by the post-war communist regime for much of his son's childhood.
 Karadžić moved to Sarajevo in 1960 to study psychiatry at the Sarajevo University School of Medicine.
 In spite of the fact that his father fought in a war, Karadžić himself held no military-orientated ambitions.
 It is widely believed that he never served his then-obligatory 1-year long military service within the Yugoslav People's Army, as such claim was given by Stjepan Kljujić, who was a Croat-member of the Bosnian rotating presidency.

-Karadžić studied neurotic disorders and depression at Næstved Hospital in Denmark in 1970, and during 1974 and 1975 he underwent further medical training at Columbia University in New York.
+Karadžić studied neurotic disorders and depression at Næstved Hospital in Denmark in 1970 and during 1974 and 1975 he underwent further medical training at Columbia University in New York.
 After his return to Yugoslavia, he worked in the Koševo Hospital in Sarajevo.
 He was also a poet, influenced by Serbian writer Dobrica Ćosić, who encouraged him to go into politics.
 During his spell as an ecologist, he declared that "Bolshevism is bad, but nationalism is even worse".

 Financial misdeeds

 Soon after graduation, Karadžić started working in a treatment centre at the psychiatric clinic of the main Sarajevo hospital, Koševo.
 According to testimony, he often boosted his income by issuing false medical and psychological evaluations to healthcare workers who wanted early retirement or to criminals who tried to avoid punishment by pleading insanity.
 In 1983, Karadžić started working at a hospital in the Belgrade suburb of Voždovac.
 With his partner Momčilo Krajišnik, then manager of a mining enterprise Energoinvest, he managed to gain a loan from an agricultural-development fund, and they used it to build themselves houses in Pale, a Serb town above Sarajevo turned into a ski resort by the government.

 On 1 November 1984, the two men were arrested for fraud and spent 11 months in detention before their friend Nikola Koljević managed to bail them out.
 Due to a lack of evidence, Karadžić was released and his trial was brought to a halt.
 The trial was revived, however, and on 26 September 1985 Karadžić was sentenced to three years in prison for embezzlement and fraud.
-As he had already spent over a year in detention, Karadžić did not serve the remaining sentence in prison.
+As he had already spent a year in detention, Karadžić did not serve the remaining sentence in prison.